Queries about this page to

 the surface but firm beneath, now finishing just after Maltby church.

-section of road, through village, then 3 km of (sometimes) well-defined field
+section of road, through village of Micklebring, then 3 km of (sometimes) well-defined field

-through the wood can be wet, the latter being downhill so let yourself go -
+through the wood can be wet, the latter being (steeply) downhill so let yourself go -

 or take it with care, especially after dark.
-After the road crossing it's
+If you leave Maltby after

 Just